-Attending Nantucket Intermediate School
+Chapter 3 - Attending Nantucket Intermediate School

-School Hours and Days

-Entering Building: 7:45 a.m.
+School Entering Building: 7:45 a.m.
 Class Begins: 7:50 a.m.
 Ends: 2:20 p.m.
 Half Days End: 12:00 p.m.
-Students should be in class, ready to learn by 7:50 a.m.
+Hours and Students should be in class, ready to learn by 7:50 a.m.
 Teaching begins promptly at 7:50 a.m.
-Parents should be prepared to say good-bye to their students prior to students entering the building to promote the growth and independence of our third through fifth graders.
+Days Parents should be prepared to say goodbye to their students prior to students entering the building to promote the growth and independence of our third through fifth graders.
+If a student needs to be dismissed early his/her nerent/suprdian should contact the NIS front office.
 If a student needs to be dismissed early, his/her parent/guardian should contact the NIS front office.
 The student will be released to parent/guardian or their designee through the front office.
 Parents/guardians must contact the front office if someone other than themselves is picking their child up from school.

-Morning Arrival

-Student Arrival:

-NIS will open in the morning at 7:45am.
-Students who are walking, biking or getting dropped off should be outside the building no earlier than 7:35am.
+Morning Student Arrival: 8 NIS will open in the morning at 7:45am.
+Students who are walking, biking or getting dropped off should be outside the building no earlier than 7:35am .
 Student drop off is in the circle off of Backus lane only.
 The parking area and circle that are accessed from Surfside road is reserved for buses and cannot be used to drop students off as it poses a safety risk for students.
 Staff members will be positioned to receive students at 7:45 and to direct them according to school procedures outlined below.
 Families/Visitors are not allowed to walk students to their classrooms, so please plan accordingly.
 Please note the following arrival entrances and protocols for grades 3, 4 and 5.
 At 7:45, teachers will meet their students outside of their assigned door and walk their class into the classroom.
 In addition, students will follow a routine and system for putting items in cubbies and proceeding to their assigned seat to start their instructional day.
 Grade three and IDSC: Grade three students will enter the building through the door closest to the third grade cluster and the staff parking lot.
 Grade four: Grade four students will enter through the middle doors that face the flagpole and are next to the elevator shaft.
 Students in grade four will use the central staircase to walk single file up the right side of the first stairwell and the left side of the second stairwell to ascend to the second floor and the fourth grade cluster.
 Grade five: Grade five students will enter the school using the front door.
 Students in grade 5 will walk to the center stairway and walk up the left side of the first stairwell and the right side up the second stairwell to the fifth grade cluster.

-Afternoon Dismissal